hesingh/ventilator/README.md

    I suspect MIT is at least few weeks away to complete software, and documentation.

+## Use

+Any solution should be utilized only in a healthcare setting with direct monitoring by a clinical professional.
+While it cannot replace an FDA-approved ICU ventilator, in terms of functionality, flexibility, and clinical efficacy, the MIT E-Vent is anticipated to have utility in helping free up existing supply or in life-or-death situations when there is no other option.

 # Vanderbilt U. Ambu Bag ventilator

 https://www.youtube.com/watch?v=vdLXp7uGFX4&feature=youtu.be